 Isabel Myers and Katherine Briggs were two well-meaning amateurs not formally educated in any scientific discipline.

 They began creating their Type Indicator in their homes before doing any extensive scientific research, instead of the other way around.
 Then they shopped around for a veneer of legitimacy and found Carl Jung.
 A psychiatrist, Dr. Jung had created his stereotypes as points of orientation, not as the solutions claimed by Myers and Briggs.
 During WW2, their MBTI was used to identify the sort of war-time jobs that would be “most comfortable and effective” for women.

 People use the MBTI because it’s valuable and it’s valuable because people use it.
 Just like a perpetual motion machine, its popularity is interpreted as an indication of its accuracy and utility, which leads to wider use and less inclination to question its foundations.
-Today, the MBTI is a $20 million a year industry that is administered two million tests a year.
+Today, the MBTI is administered two million times a year.

 Why your company’s HR department uses Myers-Briggs.

 It is a prepackaged solution that is easily administered and analyzed by people with no training in measuring human behavior, which describes HR quite nicely.
 Their lack of training means they are unaware of the MBTI’s shortcomings and limitations.
 Another lure is that the 4-day, certification course promises instant expertise.
 Unlike the undergraduate degree that must be earned before entering a graduate program, no background in Psychology, testing, or psychometrics is required for admission.